jlangr/photoalbum/README.md

 ## Usage instructions

+From the root of project, install Node dependencies:

+ `npm install`

 Start a local dev server:

   `npm start`

 Runs the app in the development mode.\

-Open [http://localhost:3000](http://localhost:3000) to view it in your browser.
+Open [http://localhost:3000](http://localhost:3000) in a browser.

-Run Tests:
+To run tests:

   `npm test`

-Launches the test runner in the interactive watch mode.\

 # Development notes